 Complete Guide to the SAP Quality Management course.
 We will discuss all aspects of Quality Management Consultancy...

 Accelerate your Product Management career.
 Master communication, people management, & leadership...

 Some places are better than others when it comes to starting a career as an assembly/production worker.
-The best states for people in this position are Wisconsin, Washington, New Mexico, and Connecticut.
-Assembly/production workers make the most in Wisconsin with an average salary of $34,805.
-Whereas in Washington and New Mexico, they would average $34,029 and $34,001, respectively.
-While assembly/production workers would only make an average of $33,097 in Connecticut, you would still make more there than in the rest of the country.
+The best states for people in this position are North Dakota, Alaska, Oregon, and Washington.
+Assembly/production workers make the most in North Dakota with an average salary of $38,313.
+Whereas in Alaska and Oregon, they would average $36,555 and $36,547, respectively.
+While assembly/production workers would only make an average of $35,540 in Washington, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.